 The ARM-based Compact Box Computer UBC-200 by Advantech came closest to meeting all the requirements.
 In addition, the UBC-200 is highly versatile, meaning it can be used in the most diverse IoT verticals, from industry and automation of smart cities to the agricultural sector.

 With MILS it’s possible to create IT systems and solutions that take functional and information security requirements into consideration.
 This is particularly important in terms of ensuring an appropriate level of trust in computer systems that are part of a critical information infrastructure.

-Eltex and Kaspersky Lab have combined efforts to create a trusted solution for telecommunications.
-The solution is based on hardware and software products by Eltex and Kaspersky Security System – a special security module from Kaspersky Lab.
+Eltex and Kaspersky have combined efforts to create a trusted solution for telecommunications.
+The solution is based on hardware and software products by Eltex and Kaspersky Security System – a special security module from Kaspersky.

-Last year Kaspersky Lab, in collaboration with BE.services, presented KSS-based Embedded Security Shield technology to harden CODESYS runtime.
-In 2018, BE.services, in cooperation with Kaspersky Lab, successfully adapted CODESYS runtime to run on KasperskyOS.
+Last year Kaspersky, in collaboration with BE.services, presented KSS-based Embedded Security Shield technology to harden CODESYS runtime.
+In 2018, BE.services, in cooperation with Kaspersky, successfully adapted CODESYS runtime to run on KasperskyOS.

 Kaspersky and BE.services have developed Embedded Security Shield (ESS) to protect industrial control systems that use CODESYS-based programmable logic controllers (PLCs) from cyberattacks.
 ESS is based on Kaspersky Security System.